JohnVonDrashek/shepherd-procedural-dungeons/wiki/API-Reference.md

 public int Height { get; }
 ```

 **Weight**: Selection weight for this template.
 Higher weights increase selection probability.
 Default is 1.0 (uniform distribution when all templates have default weight).
-Must be greater than 0.
+Must be >= 0.0.
+Zero weight disables the template (excludes it from selection).

 **InteriorFeatures**: Interior obstacles and features defined for this template, keyed by cell position (template-local coordinates).
 Default is an empty dictionary.
 Features must be placed in interior cells (not on exterior edges).